tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 flexible and does not necessarily require a registration through IANA while the latter is more efficient over-the-wire.

+The EvidenceType structure also contains an indicator for the type of credential expected in the Certificate message.
+The credential can either contain attestation evidence alone, or an X.509 certificate alongside attestation evidence.

 ~~~~
    enum { NUMERIC(0), STRING(1) } encodingType;
+   enum { ATTESTATION(0), CERT_ATTESTATION(1) } credentialType;

    struct {
         encodingType type;
+        credentialType cred_type;
         select (encodingType) {
             case NUMERIC:
               uint16 content_format;